alexindris/Project_Prototype/README.md

 This project has different phases:
 1. Data collection is dealt with inside the raspberry pi and processed on it.
-2. REST API  the data is transferred to an API that will save our data on a MySQL database.
+2. REST API  the data is transferred to an API that will save our data on a Oracle database.
-3. Real native App which will be able to save all the data to the end-user
+3. Javascript, HTML and CSS which will be able to show all the data to the end-user

 ## Getting Started